Our History

 1972 – Club concerned about elk hunting in 4K, 4A areas.

 1975 – More than 3,000 have attended the Club’s Firearms Safety Training courses.
 Club donates $2150 to help Game Dept purchase Fio Rito Ponds.
+The club ceases trap shooting activities.

 1980 - 1989